AyushmanGHub/Fiedlers-Spectral-Graph-Partitioning-Paper/README.md

 ## 📜 License
 This project is open-source and available under the [MIT License](LICENSE).

 For questions or collaborations, feel free to connect:
+## 📦 Additional Resources

+This repository also includes:
+- 📓 Python Notebook files for interactive demonstrations.
+- 📑 A detailed project report paper.
+- 📂 All supporting resources to help you dive deeper into the concepts and implementations.
+Feel free to explore them in the repository — everything you need to learn, test, and extend this project is right here.